Year 2

 Water bottles and snacks

-Children should make sure they bring a reusable water bottle into school daily - this must only contain water.
+Children should make sure they bring a reusable water bottle to school daily - this must only contain water.
 Children can make use of our water fountains to refill bottles.

 We encourage healthy snacks for break time.
 Children in Year 2 have access to free fruit at break time.